ku-asteam/KU-S-S-IM/1st year/README.md

-# KU-S-S-IM
+# KU-S-S-IMv1
-Network Protocol State Inference
+Status and Spec Inference Module for Transport Layer Protocol

 ## Introduction
 Network Protocol Inference of aSTEAM Project (Next-Generation Information Computing Development Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science and ICT).